 Present an exhibit of the member's choice that focuses on some aspect of floriculture that does not fit in the categories above.
-The exhibit may include, but isn't limited to, dish gardens, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
+The exhibit may include but isn't limited to, dish gardens, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters that you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your judging time and will not remain on display during the entire exhibit period.

-Flower Arranging Activity (county only- new for 2024)
+Flower Arranging Activity (COUNTY ONLY- NEW)

-The activity begins at 1 p.m. on THURSDAY.
+The activity begins at 11 AM on TUESDAY.
 All exhibitors should have supplies ready at this time.
 Table arrangements such as fan, umbrella, corsage, etc.

-1. Exhibitors must make two arrangements in front of the judge within one hour.
+- 1. Exhibitors must make two arrangements in front of the judge within one hour.

 Arrangements are to be made from fresh and/or dried materials.
-NO silks are permitted.

-2. NO interaction with other people is permitted until the exhibit is completed.

-3. Each exhibitor will have their own table to design and will be responsible for the cleaning of the table and floor after the competition.

-4. Final arrangements must fit on tabletop and into the 2 % ft. x 2 % ft. space.

-5. The member will furnish Flowers, containers, and all other supplies.
+NO silks are permitted. - 2.
+NO interaction with other people is permitted until the exhibit is completed. - 3.
+Each exhibitor will have their own space to design and will be responsible for cleaning the table and floor after the competition. - 4.
+Final arrangements must fit on tabletop and into the 2 1⁄2 ft. x 2 1⁄2 ft. space. - 5.
+The member will furnish Flowers, containers, and all other supplies. - 6.
+Please note this is NOT Floriculture A and this activity is not eligible for State Fair.

-FLORICULTURE READY4LIFE CHALLENGE: